TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 You can use the TGASDK.TGA.LoggedInExternally() to check if the user logged in using the TG App.

 Note for Android!
 In future versions of TG App we are moving to use URI schemes to forward the login parameters to games on Android, like we already do on iOS.
-For this to work you need to add the com.teachergaming.tga.TGAAndroidUriSchemeActivity activity to your AndroidManifest.xml file in Assets/Plugins/Android. (see https://docs.unity3d.com/Manual/android-manifest.html)
+For this to work you need to specify your app's bundle id for the com.teachergaming.tga.TGAAndroidUriSchemeActivity activity in the AndroidManifest.xml file in Assets/Plugins/Android.

-On Android and iOS you should test the uri scheme login by creating a .html file with links according to the URI schem and opening it in your device browser and clicking on the links.
+On Android and iOS you can test the uri scheme login by creating a .html file with links according to the URI scheme and opening it in your device browser and clicking on the links.

 On desktop platforms you should test the automatic login by giving the uri as a command line parameter when starting your game.
 See https://docs.google.com/document/d/1nEJ5EGwO6JxTTmJGixvxEcBb0VhpMN7sEfOjGHY4JkI/edit#heading=h.1u1ow8hobpr for details.